ChabbyTMD/ciml-summer-institute-2026/1.2_accounts_login_environment_expanse_portal/README.md

 ## Acknowledgements

-This material is based upon work supported by the [U.S. National Science Foundation](https://www.nsf.gov) under Award Nos.
-[CISE/OAC-1928224](https://www.nsf.gov/awardsearch/show-award/?AWD_ID=1928224) and [CISE/OAC-2320934](https://www.nsf.gov/awardsearch/show-award/?AWD_ID=2017767).
+This material is based upon work supported by the [U.S. National Science Foundation](https://www.nsf.gov) under Award Numbers [CISE/OAC-1928224](https://www.nsf.gov/awardsearch/show-award/?AWD_ID=1928224) and [CISE/OAC-2320934](https://www.nsf.gov/awardsearch/show-award/?AWD_ID=2017767).
 Any opinions, findings, conclusions, or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the NSF.

 <img src='https://nsf.widen.net/content/josuwjrmy6/png/NSF_Official_logo_Med_Res_600ppi.png' alt='NSF Logo' width='250'/>